shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics_novel-peptide-analysis/tutorial.md

 >>            - Mz to sqlite
 >>            - Genomic mapping sqlite

-> All the files to run this workflow can be obtained from the second workflow output.Once the tabular output is created,
+> All the files to run this workflow can be obtained from the second workflow output.Once the tabular output is generated,
 > we convert this tabular report into a FASTA file.
 This can be achieved by using the Tabular to FASTA convertion tool.

 Once Blast-P search is performed, it provides with a tabular output containing “Novel peptides”.
-Now this output is further processed by comparing the Novel Peptide output with the PSM report for selecting only distinct peptides which pass these steps.
+Now this output is further processed by comparing the Novel Peptide output with the PSM report for selecting only distinct peptides which meet the criteria.

 # Analysis